-Below is a look at the last five managerial changes during the season that resulted in a postseason berth:
+Below is a look at the last seven managerial changes during the season that resulted in a postseason berth:

 2009 Rockies: Jim Tracy (replaced Clint Hurdle)

 The former Pirates and Dodgers skipper earned a promotion from bench coach and helped guide the team from last place to a Wild Card berth.
 The Rockies started the year 18-28 under Hurdle, but finished the season with a franchise-record 92 wins.
 Colorado lost in four games in the Division Series to the eventual NL champion Phillies, but Tracy earned NL Manager of the Year Award honors after the Rockies' remarkable resurgence.

 Sveum spent six seasons on the Brewers' coaching staff, including a 12-game stint as manager when Yost was dismissed near the end of the 2008 campaign.
 The move was a surprise for a team in postseason contention, but an eight-game slump that dropped Milwaukee into a tie for the NL Wild Card spot prompted a change.
 Under Sveum, the Brewers went 7-5 and reached the postseason for the first time since 1982.
 Milwaukee clinched its postseason berth on the final day of the regular season, eliminating the Mets, who made a midseason managerial change of their own from Willie Randolph to Jerry Manuel.